Why Do Most Cats Have Green Eyes?

 cat wit green eyes

 The specific shade of green will depend on the melanin.
-A low level of melanin could result in a cat having aqua or sea-green colored eyes.
+A low level of melanin could result in a cat having aqua or sea-green-colored eyes.
 An abundance of melanin will show up as a vivid emerald.

 While cats with green eyes aren’t rare, the rich color is still something to marvel at.
 Rescue cats with bright green eyes usually have good chances of getting picked for adoption, and there are more than a few celebrity cats that have earned their fame in part thanks to their beautiful eyes.

-The late Lil Bub had light green eyes, and rescued ragdoll cat named Luna is gaining Internet popularity thanks to her stunning sea-foam green eyes.
+The late Lil Bub had light green eyes, and a rescued ragdoll cat named Luna is gaining Internet popularity thanks to her stunning sea-foam green eyes.

 Fur Color Has Nothing To Do With It